RongYu98/Triangulate/README.md

 # Triangulate
-*By Jason Shin, Franklin Wang, and Rong Yu*
+*By Jason Shin, Franklin Wang, Rong Yu, and Masahero Masuda*

 ##Tools We Will Use:
 * Google Maps API